bmc/brizzled/source/_posts/2012-02-06-a-sublime-text-2-plugin-to-set-the-syntax-from-the-file-name.markdown

 The plugin is configured via the `filename_syntax_settings` value in the user settings (accessible via the "Preferences &#8594; Settings - User" menu).
 That value is an array of arrays, and each inner array element defines a mapping from a regular expression to a syntax name.
-For instance, here’s a portion of my settings file:
+For instance, here's a portion of my settings file:

 {% codeblock Preferences.sublime-settings lang:javascript %}